MichalLeszczynski-WFiIS/Fiszkly/doc/USE_CASES.md

 - Push notifications (optional)

 ## Achievements, daily bonuses:
--User can receive more ranking points if he/she uses the app everyday or more times a day.
+ - User can receive more ranking points if he/she uses the app everyday or more times a day.
--User sometimes can solve a quiz to get more ranking points (optional).
+ - User sometimes can solve a quiz to get more ranking points (optional).

 ## Social media integration:
--User can publish his/her results to social media like Facebook, Instagram, Twitter.
+ - User can publish his/her results to social media like Facebook, Instagram, Twitter.